 Grab a drink from one of the bars in Ladadika and walk through the pretty streets at night.
 Valaoritou is another lively district with great Thessaloniki nightlife.

 Visit The Old Town: Ana Poli

-Considered as the historical center of Thessaloniki, Ana Poli is a must-visit district if you find yourself in this city.
-When most of the city was destroyed by a great fire in 1917, Ana Poli was the only surviving neighborhood.
+Considered the historical center of Thessaloniki, Ana Poli is a must-visit district if you find yourself in this city.
+When most of the town was destroyed by a great fire in 1917, Ana Poli was the only surviving neighborhood.

 - Vlatadon Monastery, built in 1351, is a UNESCO World Heritage Site situated in Ana Poli.
 You can see gorgeous views of the city from the monastery.

 - Churches like Profitis Ilias Church, Church of Aghia Aikaterini, and Church of Aghios Nikolaos Orphanos are major tourist attractions in this district.

 - Trigoniou Tower is one of the best spots in Ana Poli.
 It offers stunning views of the forest and the Thermaikos Bay beneath the tower.
 You can also see Mt Olympus from here.
 The best time to visit Trigoniou Tower is in the evening, so you’ll also get to enjoy the breathtaking sunset views.

 - Sheikh Sou Forest, which borders the district’s northeastern edge, is a good place for hiking.

 - The Byzantine Bath of the Upper Town is one of the best-preserved Byzantine baths, which has survived all these years, right from the Byzantine period.

 Several hamams (Turkish baths) in Thessaloniki were constructed during the period of the Turkish occupation.
 Yahudi Hamam (Bath of the Jews) and Bey Hamam (Bath of Paradise) are the most attractive ones in the city.